Discovery Lecture Series

 The Open Music Academy offers a stimulating series of lecture recitals, suitable for anyone with an interest in developing their understanding of music.

 These sessions are presented by Graham Abbott, eminent conductor, broadcaster and music educator, in collaboration with leading performers and academics.
-Two weekend courses will explore the pivotal Classical music forms of the Sonata and the Symphony.
-You will have the opportunity to hear and see musicians playing up close and discover the inside story of these two great art forms from the people who know them best.
+The weekend course will explore the pivotal Classical music form of the Symphony.
+You will have the opportunity to hear and see musicians playing up close and discover the inside story of this great art form from the people who know it best.

 For those who wish to extend their learning further, the Open Music Academy offers an eight week lecture series ‘Eight Eras in Eight Weeks: an overview of the History of Western Music'.
 In a survey of over a thousand years of western music Graham Abbott opens up the story of music over the centuries, joining the dots and showing the connections between some of the best-loved music in the world.

 Symphonies are the backbone of the orchestral repertoire, the "main course" of most orchestral concerts.
 But what is a symphony?
 Why were they written?
 And do composers still write symphonies today?

 Join Graham Abbott and members of the Adelaide Symphony Orchestra as they discuss the symphonic repertoire.You'll hear recordings of some of the greatest works in the canon and find out more about why they matter.
 You'll also hear the inside story on what they're like to play from the people who know them best.